stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/TIM/OCToggle/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F10x Connectivity line, High-Density, Medium-Density and Low-Density Devices.
+  - This example runs on STM32F10x Connectivity line, High-Density, Medium-Density, Medium-Density Value line, Low-Density and Low-Density Value line Devices.

-  - This example has been tested with STMicroelectronics STM3210C-EVAL (STM32F10x Connectivity line), STM3210E-EVAL (STM32F10x High-Density) and STM3210B-EVAL
+  - This example has been tested with STMicroelectronics STM32100B-EVAL (STM32F10x Medium-Density Value line), STM3210C-EVAL (STM32F10x Connectivity
+    line), STM3210E-EVAL (STM32F10x High-Density) and STM3210B-EVAL (STM32F10x
-    (STM32F10x Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
+    Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.

   - STM3210C-EVAL Set-up
     - Connect the TIM1 pins(TIM3 full remapped pins) to an oscilloscope to monitor the different waveforms:
        - PC.06 (TIM3_CH1)
        - PC.07 (TIM3_CH2)
        - PC.08 (TIM3_CH3)
        - PC.09 (TIM3_CH4)

-  - STM3210E-EVAL and STM3210B-EVAL Set-up
+  - STM32100B-EVAL, STM3210E-EVAL and STM3210B-EVAL Set-up
     - Connect the following pins to an oscilloscope to monitor the different
       waveforms:
        - PA.06 (TIM3_CH1)